Dual-sport motorcycle: Types of dual-sports

-Terms such as dual-sport, enduro and adventure bike are marketing descriptions, not strict definitions of weight, power, and intended usage.
-Generally a dual sport is less than 400 pounds while bikes above 400 pounds are considered adventure bikes.
-For example, the lightest dual-sport offered by Suzuki Motor Corporation in 2008 weighs about 250 lb and has a small single-cylinder engine with barely enough power for highway use.
-The heaviest dual-sport offered by Suzuki Motor Corporation in 2008 weighs about 460 lb and has a large two-cylinder engine with plenty of power for long freeway trips.
-Accordingly, it is necessary to refer to the manufacturers specifications for a particular model to learn more about its intended use.

 There are four ways of creating dual-sports.
 Some manufacturers add street-legal equipment to existing off-road motorcycles.
 These bikes are usually light and powerful, at the expense of shorter service life and higher maintenance.
-This approach is currently taken by European manufacturers such as KTM and Husqvarna.
+This approach is currently taken by European manufacturers such as KTM, Husqvarna and Beta.
 Other manufacturers start with a clean sheet of paper and design a new model designed for a specific combination of dirt and street use.
 These motorcycles are usually heavier and more durable than the models derived from off-road motorcycles.
 This approach is currently taken by Aprilia, BMW, Honda, Kawasaki, Moto Guzzi, Suzuki, and Yamaha.
 Several manufacturers modify street motorcycles to make them more dirt worthy.
-These bikes are usually more at home on pavement.
 Finally, owners add street-legal equipment to off-road bikes.
 In the US, some states license only motorcycles that met highway emissions requirements when first sold, while others allow off-road vehicles to be converted to on-road.

+Generally a dual sport is less than 400 lb while bikes above 400 lb are considered adventure bikes.
+For example, the lightest dual-sport offered by Suzuki Motor Corporation in 2008 weighs about 250 lb and has a small single-cylinder engine with barely enough power for highway use.
+The heaviest dual-sport offered by Suzuki Motor Corporation in 2008 weighs about 460 lb and has a large two-cylinder engine with plenty of power for long freeway trips.

 Dual-sports may be grouped by weight and intended purpose.